mechanoid/staggard/README.md

 ## API

 - `html` - tagged template literal function to declare simple minimal components
+- `attr` - function to declare dynamic html attributes with escaped values
 - `renderToString` - renders given html template components to a string.
 The complete template will be resolved before
 - `renderToStream` - writes the template parts to the stream, once ready.
 Waits